Skip to main content

 Beshbarmak

-National dish - boiled horse or lamb meat with wide flat noodles and onion sauce.
-Essential at celebrations.
+The national dish: boiled horse or lamb with wide flat noodles and an onion sauce.
+A fixture at celebrations.

 Allergens: